basho/basho_docs/source/languages/en/riakcs/cookbooks/Rolling-Upgrades-For-Riak-CS.md

 ---

-Riak CS nodes negotiate with each other to determine supported operating modes and S3 API coverage.
-This allows clusters containing mixed version of Riak CS to be upgraded in a rolling fashion.
+Each node in a Riak CS cluster contains settings that define its operating modes and API coverage.
+The following steps outline the process of upgrading Riak CS in a rolling fashion.

 Be sure to check the Riak CS [[Version Compatibility]] chart to ensure that your version of Riak, Riak CS and Stanchion have been tested to work together.